TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/AllSortedByDate.md

 ### 2023-08-26 - Removes access to Camouflage upgrade from Demo and Toxin GLA Rebels <a name='link__20230826__2294_rebel_camouflage'></a>
 **Changes**

-- **CHANGE**: The Demo GLA Rebel no longer can be upgraded with Camouflage.
+- **TWEAK**: The Demo GLA Rebel no longer can be upgraded with Camouflage.
 Demo General does not have access to Camouflage.
-- **CHANGE**: The Toxin GLA Rebel no longer can be upgraded with Camouflage.
+- **TWEAK**: The Toxin GLA Rebel no longer can be upgraded with Camouflage.
 Toxin General does not have access to Camouflage.

 **Links**

 - [https://github.com/TheSuperHackers/GeneralsGamePatch/pull/2295](https://github.com/TheSuperHackers/GeneralsGamePatch/pull/2295)

-**Labels:** bug, gla, gui, minor, v1.0
+**Labels:** design, gla, minor, v1.0

 **Authors:** commy2